 Bucharest, RO Graphic Designer.
 Logos, icons and typography.
 Available for remote freelance projects.
-Joined over 5 years ago via an invitation from Mark F.
+Joined almost 6 years ago via an invitation from Mark F.

 I already posted a long comment about this and then deleted it.
 I was fully against it.
 That was yesterday.
 Today I feel a bit different.
 It's still about the added complexity to the process of design and I don't like that.

 But at the end of the day, anything that gets you to ship better and easier, you will use it.

 Some of us like to work solo and do everything by ourselves, others work in small team or big teams - no matter - the tools are the tools and let them not define us as we work as designers and thinkers - also about the big money - I think they raised that much money not because of what Abstract is now - but because what Abstract can be in 1-2-3 years from now.
 They might have big plans and integrating everything is a good way to attract big VC money - they might add a design tool, better commenting and lots other features that can turn Abstract in a one-tool-fits-all kind of thing - You will not need Sketch + Slack + Zeplin + a prototyping tool to get stuff done - you will use just Abstract and that's it.